Kelly shines in new Boston MFA contemporary art wing

 "I wait for a message.
 They just happen.
 I'll think I've run out of ideas, but then I'll get a flash," he said.

-The expansion ratchets up the rivalry between the MFA and the Institute of Contemporary Art, located on Boston's harbour front, which has showcased modern works for decades.
+The expansion ratchets up the rivalry between the MFA and the Institute of Contemporary Art, located on Boston's harbor front, which has showcased modern works for decades.

 The new wing at the MFA is grafted onto a massive art assemblage that ranges from prehistoric tombs to Pablo Picasso, something Miner said adds context to the modern collections.